Decision Trees for Classification and Regression

 Fitting and Predicting

 .
-As far as model hyperparameters, almost all are the same, except the criterion used must be for a regression task – the default is MSE (mean squared error), which we will investigate below:
+As far as the model hyperparameters go, almost all are the same, except for the split criterion.
+The split criterion now needs be suitable for a regression task – the default for regression is Mean Squared Error (or MSE).
+Let’s investigate this:

 x_train, x_test, y_train, y_test = train_test_split(X,y, random_state=0, test_size=0.2)dt = DecisionTreeRegressor(max_depth=3, ccp_alpha=0.001)dt.fit(x_train, y_train)y_pred = dt.predict(x_test)print(dt.score(x_test, y_test))